 You’re determined to become a doctor, but you can’t overlook the looming weight of student loans — and for good reason.
-The average debt of graduating physicians is $179,000, which is an amount that would stop anyone in their tracks.
+The median debt was $200,000 in 2018, which is an amount that would stop anyone in their tracks.

 Educational debt for medical students is commonplace.
 In fact, 76 percent of medical students graduate with it.
-Almost half — 47 percent — accrue more than $200,000 in debt, and 13 percent have more than $300,000 in debt.
+At private schools, 21 percent of students have debt of $300,000 or more.
 For most aspiring doctors, medical school debt simply comes with the territory.
 But that figure can be tough to stomach.

 "I'm not fond of my student loans, but they've allowed me to pursue my dreams."

-“If you want to make an omelet, you've got to crack some eggs,” says Dr. Alex Roher, board-certified Anesthesiologist.
+“If you want to make an omelet, you've got to crack some eggs,” says Dr. Alex Roher, a board-certified anesthesiologist.
 “I'm not fond of my student loans, but they've allowed me to pursue my dreams.
 I wouldn't be where I am today without them.”